| Title: | Dynamic Structural Equation Models |

 A matrix of residuals, with same order and dimensions as argument tsdata

-that was passed to dsem
+that was passed to dsem.

 Data used to demonstrate and test trophic cascades options

-## S3 method for class 'dsem' simulate( object, nsim = 1, seed = NULL, variance = c("none", "random", "both"), resimulate_gmrf = FALSE, ... )
+## S3 method for class 'dsem' simulate( object, nsim = 1, seed = NULL, variance = c("none", "random", "both"), resimulate_gmrf = FALSE, fill_missing = FALSE, ... )## S3 method for class 'dsem' simulate( object, nsim = 1, seed = NULL, variance = c("none", "random", "both"), resimulate_gmrf = FALSE, fill_missing = FALSE, ... )

 object |